 Common Questions

 Yes, you can use the oven to cook the spaghetti squash.
-Preheat the oven to 400° Place the squash halves on a baking sheet, cut sides up.
+Preheat the oven to 400ยฐ Place the squash halves on a baking sheet, cut sides up.
 Bake for 40 minutes or until you can easily pierce the flesh with a fork.

 Want More Air Fryer Recipes?

-You can cook almost anything in an air fryer!
 Try more vegetables like these Air Fryer Rutabaga Fries, Air Fryer Radishes or Air Fryer Carrots.
 And check out Air Fryer Stuffed Mushrooms and Air Fryer Asparagus Fries.

 Every type of protein cooks perfectly too.
-Here are some examples: Air Fryer Cornish Hens, Air Fryer Country Style Ribs, Air Fryer Salmon, Air Fryer Flank Steak.
+Here are some examples: Air Fryer Cornish Hens, Air Fryer Country Style Ribs, Air Fryer Salmon, or Air Fryer Flank Steak.

 Did you make this recipe?
 Please leave a rating in the comments below and let us know how it turned out.
 Did you make any changes?
 We would love for you to share and your feedback is important!
 Thank you for visiting The Food Blog!